March 21, 2019 | @BatDigest

-To go along with our best youth baseball bats ever made, we thought it appropriate to make a list of the worst bats ever made.
+To go along with our best youth baseball bats, we thought it appropriate to make a list of the worst bats ever made.
 Forbid we leave out the other end of the spectrum!
 For reasons we explain below, each bat has its own path to the top—er, bottom—of the list.
 Some earned the distinction for straight out terrible performance, others for government recalls and others for ridiculous marketing.

 Initially we began this article with an apology to the manufacturers whose bats we were about to disparage.
 Knowing they often read these posts, we thought it might be a friendly way to poke at some wounds, some all too fresh, they would rather not have reopened.
 In the end, we are confident they feel like these are disasters as much as the industry does.
 And in many respects, it is fun remember the good ole days when more than just a couple bats and a lot of marketing absolutely sucked.